ZFMK/Labels-and-Imports-for-DiversityWorkbench/ImportSchedules/Barcodes_GBOL_Pucciniales/README.md

 The import table includes the following information:

-    Identifiers (e.g. BelegID, )
+ * Identifiers (e.g. VoucherID)
-    Identification of host plant and parasite fungi (Including identifier) Parameters regarding the amplifying and sequencing: barcodesequence, primers of pcr and sequencing, trace links, sequencing center
+ * Identification of host plant and parasite fungi
+ * Parameters regarding the amplifying and sequencing (e.g. barcode-sequence, primers of pcr and sequencing, trace links, sequencing center)

 These import schemas were created based on the original organization of the data.
 For a further successful use of this schema, please keep in mind that interface settings e.g. CollectionID, ProjectID, AnalysisID should be adapted to your installation, as well as other settings like prefixes, postfixes, splitters or filters.

 The data was partly imported as two records.
 In case of a second forward or reverse trace file, you need to import these files with the second schema (02_Add_second_fwd_or_rev_trace.xml).

 Furthermore you need to adapt the import scheme in case of a second or third parasite fungi on top of one host plant.
-Then you have to switch the Attachment from AccessionNumber to IdentificationUnitID.
+Then you have to switch in the scheme the Attachment from AccessionNumber to IdentificationUnitID as shown below:

 The settings for the import of the DNA are described below: